lassebunk/gretel/README.md

 Instead of using the initializer that in Gretel version 2.0 and below required restarting the application after breadcrumb configuration changes, the configuration of the breadcrumbs is now loaded from `config/breadcrumbs.rb` (and `config/breadcrumbs/*.rb` if you want to split your breadcrumbs configuration across multiple files).
 In the Rails development environment, these files are automatically reloaded when changed.

-Using the initializer (e.g. `config/initializers/breadcrumbs.rb`) is deprecated but still supported until version 3.0.
+Using the initializer (e.g. `config/initializers/breadcrumbs.rb`) is deprecated but still supported until Gretel version 3.0.

+To update, use `bundle update gretel`.

 Installation
 ------------